-While it’s true that social media has become the better source of traffic, studies show that search engines are becoming dominant.
-It is pretty clear that even today businesses have a very positive attitude towards SEO and they are putting in a lot of effort into making the most out of it.
+While it’s true that social media has become a better source of traffic, studies show that search engines are becoming dominant.
+It is pretty clear that even today businesses have a very positive attitude towards SEO and they are putting a lot of effort into making the most out of it.

 - What is the difference between SEO and Content Marketing?

-There is confusion among many people that both SEO and content marketing is the same thing.
+There is confusion among people that both SEO and content marketing is the same thing.
 However, in reality, they are only interrelated to one another.
 The basic motive of the SEO is to optimise both the website pages and the content so that they can rank high on search pages.
 The search engine optimisation can only happen if there’s some sort of content that needs optimisation.
 But on the other hand content marketing cannot work optimally without SEO.
 No matter how compelling and informative the content may be, if there’s no SEO, it cannot reach the prospects or customers who it was written for in the first place.

 - What Makes On-Page SEO different from Off-Page SEO?